thaitype/kubricate-website/docs/v1/guide/tutorials/working-with-secrets.md

 ## What You’ll Learn

 * The three players: **SecretManager**, **Connectors**, **Providers**
-* How to register secrets and defaults in a central setup file
+* How to register secrets in a central setup file
 * How to inject secrets into stacks with `.useSecrets(...)`
 * How to target different injection styles (`env`, `envFrom`, file mounts, or provider-specific outputs)
 * Swapping providers per environment without rewriting templates